nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros:
         1. Isolation of a single sub-feature to a specific command: more intuitive to use.
         2. Improvement for the command syntax.
 Less prefix required.
-        3. Improvement over `edit` command: retains data fields not directly affected by the command.
+        3. Improvement over `edit appointment` command: retains data fields not directly affected by the command.
     * Cons:
         1. More classes added, resulting in more lines of codes in the program.
         2. More checks and testcases needed.